bartossh/uncle_good_advice/README.md

 ### Pull Agent

-NOT-IMPLEMENTED
+VERY BASIC IMPLEMENTATION

-Pull agent can pull data from any source analyze data and send data to any receiver.
+The Pull agent takes data from any source, such as Twitter or NewsDataIo, to analyze the data and store the results or send them to a receiver.

-For example it can act as a X (twitter) bot analyzing data and storing them in database.
-It can analyze sentiment of tweets and re-tweets and alarm anyone about suspicious ones.
-It can as well read data and make reports daily, weekly, etc...
+In its current state, it extracts relevant information such as keywords, coins, title, and text and passes it to the LLama model for sentiment recognition, then prints the results to the console.

+The plan is to add storage (already implemented) or a receiver that can handle this data.

 ### Push Agent